|University of Arkansas at Little Rock|

 Employees: Should an employee resign with unresolved allegations pending, the records of the Title IX Coordinator will reflect that status and any university responses to future inquiries regarding employment references for that individual will indicate the former employee is ineligible for rehire, if the employee is later found to be responsible for violating this policy.

 Basis for Appeal

 The party requesting appeal must show error because the original finding and sanction are presumed to have been decided reasonably and appropriately.
 When submitting a request for appeal, the reason, as defined below, must be clearly stated.
+Mere dissatisfaction with the findings or the sanctioning decision is not a valid basis for an appeal.
 The ONLY grounds for appeal are as follows:

 - A procedural error occurred that significantly impacted the outcome of the hearing, including substantiated bias.

-- To consider new evidence, unavailable during the original hearing or investigation, that could substantially impact the original finding or sanction.
+- To consider new evidence, unavailable during the original investigation, that could substantially affect the original finding or sanction.
 A summary of this new evidence and its potential impact must be included.

 - The sanctions imposed are substantially disproportionate to the severity of the violation.